Note important changes introduced by

 Option 2 - Notice and Reporting Requirements

-If a referrer elects to comply with the notice and reporting requirements, it must take the following actions starting April 1, 2018:
+If a referrer elects to comply with the notice and reporting requirements, it must take the following actions starting July 1 for the current election cycle:

 Pennsylvania sales or use tax may be due in connection with the purchase and delivery of tangible personal property to Pennsylvania individuals and businesses.